amankumar100/World-of-AI/machine_learning/Recommendation System for Books/README.md

 In CMD Run this Command : pip install pandas pip install scikit-learn

 ## Now run the code to get the output.
-You can directly run it or use the terminal on VSCode
+You can directly run it or use the terminal on VSCode.